Friday, April 26

 - Understand the intersection between a rural public library’s duty to their community and to intellectual freedom.

-- Considering how to work with marginalized groups to create inclusive programs and services.
+- Identify how to work with marginalized groups to create inclusive programs and services.

 B6 Dewey Divas Present: Best New Books for Children and Young Adults, Spring 2019 - Rosalyn Steele, Andrea Colquhoun and Lahring Tribe